Part one:

 323-899-8400

 Step one: You’ll need copy of their qualifications, to get approval.
-These are things that the Fire Marshall (the people who are tasked with approval of all departments on set) will want to see.
-On small jobs, there wont be anyone officially checking paperwork, but better for your own protection to work with someone with an actual aircraft insurance policy.
+These are things that the uniformed authorities will want to see.
+On most big productions it’s the Fire Marshall, sometimes it’s a police office.
+On small jobs, there wont be anyone officially checking paperwork, but better for your own protection to work with someone with an aircraft insurance policy because as the producer YOU’RE responsible for checking.
 On permitted sets there will be someone checking.
-Then there’s city and state parks which can be even more stickler-sh.
-Like everything in life, having a good attitude helps.
+Then there’s city and state parks which can be even more stickler-ish.
+Like everything in life, having a respectful attitude helps.
+These people earned their position and “Yes sir / ma’am” goes a long way conversely laying it on too thick seems disingenuous.
 Some people act like having a Part 107 gives them an entitlement to “tell” authorities how it’s gonna go.
-Agencies with absolute power do not take kindly to jerks and fools.
+Agencies with absolute power do not take kindly to entitled blow-hards so watch for someones attitude.
 BTW, actual aircraft insurance isn’t cheap.

 Here’s a big problem in this industry.
 This is a very attractive way to earn a living, so there’s always an element of eager green horns, who don’t have a lot of experience and are often willing to undercut and work for peanuts.
-As we say “the race to the bottom”.
+AKA “the race to the bottom”.
 And anyone can fly around haphazardly, everything looks cooler from the air.
 But when there’s timing involved, obstacles, precision, and other pressure from a crew not everyone has the nerve.
-I often end up directing the shoots, or suggesting shots because I know what works and what editors want.
+I often end up directing the shoots, or suggesting shots because I know what works and what editors want because I produce and edit content.
 I can do exactly what you want, or make suggestions.

 Drones can be an amazing addition to your production; a camera that moves in 3D in the right hands is gold, it’s a dolly, it’s a limitless crane, it’s a helicopter.
 However, in the wrong hands its an eye-poker-outer buzzing around your talent.